Table of Contents 1. Renewal Date2. Application Owner3. Utilization Data4. Redundant...

 The length of time you will need to prepare for a SaaS renewal depends.
-But in general, experts begin preparing 3-6 months before the renewal date.
-While 3-6 months may seem like an overestimation, a thorough investigation into your departments’ use of each application takes time.
+But in general, experts begin preparing 30-90 days before the renewal date.
+While that may seem like an overestimation, a thorough investigation into your departments’ use of each application takes time.
+And some, like Salesforce, may take even longer.
 When all is said and done, allotting plenty of time is the only way to protect yourself from scrambling up to the date.

 With large renewals (size or cost), business owners must deeply understand their departments use of the software subscription.
 Whether through survey data or stakeholder meetings, LOB owners must uncover the application’s actual utilization and ROI.
 As CIOs well know, wrangling that information is no easy task.